TRIPURA RAHASYA

 1. After having heard Sri Dattatreya speask thus,

-Parasurama asked him further questions regarding the conduct
+Parasurama asked him further questions regarding the

 and activities of the Jnanis.